Malireddi/AOA-Java-M12/EX NO 2E- Manacher's Algorithm.md

 # EX 2E Pattern Matching using KMP Algorithm.
 ## DATE:
 ## AIM:
-To write a Java program to to implement Pattern Matching using KMP Algorithm.
+To write a Java program for the following constraints.
+Longest Palindromic Substring
+Given a string s, return the longest palindromic substring in s. using Manacher's Algorithm

 ## Algorithm
 1.